-Gleichenia polypodioides, the coral fern or in Afrikaans kystervaring (kyster possibly an archaic word for coastal; varing is fern), is a much branched creeping fern, a rhizomatous perennial.
+Gleichenia polypodioides, the coral fern or in Afrikaans kystervaring (kyster possibly an archaic word for coastal; varing is fern), is a much-branched, creeping fern, a rhizomatous perennial.

-The plant may cover patches of land in impenetrable thicket, smothering some competitive vegetation.
+The plant may cover patches of land as thicket, smothering some competitive vegetation.
 It is a pioneer plant of disturbed terrain such as plantation land after harvesting.

 This indigenous fern is less known in South Africa than it deserves, sometimes thought to be an exotic invader.
-There are ten species of Gleichenia, but this is the only member of the genus found in South Africa (Bean and Johns, 2005; Wikipedia; http://redlist.sanbi.org).
+There are twelve species of Gleichenia, but this is the only member of the genus found in South Africa (Bean and Johns, 2005; Wikipedia; http://redlist.sanbi.org).